Mkenyaa/Mkenyaa/README.md

-# Hi there, I'm Alex Wambugu G. 👋
+# Hi there, I'm Alex Wambugu G 👋

 I'm a professional Data Scientist with a passion for machine learning, Artificial Intelligence, and Data Science.
 Currently, I'm focused on honing my skills in the field of Data Science, leveraging Python as my primary programming language.